yehonatan604/HexaUI-dev/README.md

 ## Customization

-Rainbow Plus UI components are built with Tailwind CSS at their core, offering extensive customization options to match your project’s needs:
+React Hexa UI components are built with Tailwind CSS at their core, offering extensive customization options to match your project’s needs:

 - Utility Classes: Override component styles on the fly by passing in your own Tailwind utility classes.